-According to the author, Jason from Frugal Dad, life would still go on if we didn’t have products and services like GPS devices, plastic sandwich bags, tanning salons, and even health insurance.
-While I agree for the most part, I agree.
+Last week I read an article that discussed modern conveniences that our grandparents didn’t have.
+According to the author, Jason, life would still go on if we didn’t have products and services like GPS devices, plastic sandwich bags, tanning salons, and even health insurance.
+For the most part, I agree.

 Modern Commercial Passenger Jet Airliner

 The introduction of the Boeing 707 in 1958 kicked off the Jet Age and the beginning of affordable commercial intercontinental travel for the masses.
 Today, more people than ever can travel from one coast to the other in a manner of hours — or travel to the other side of the world in less than a day.
 It’s just too easy to take this convenience for granted.

 Credit and Debit Cards

 Scoff all you want; you know I’m right.

 Automated Teller Machines

 The personal computer is arguably the greatest invention of the last 100 years.
 The power of the computer is used in so many ways, across so many industries, that it is virtually impossible to imagine living in the world today without them.

 Tax Preparation Software

 Yes, it’s still possible to do your taxes with a calculator, the requisite IRS tax forms, and a sharp pencil.
 It’s also still possible to make your own soap from rendered animal fat, but that doesn’t make a lot of sense anymore either.
-Just sayin.

 Overnight Mail Delivery

-Although highly important and/or perishable goods have been delivered by air mail since 1918, an air-based mail system capable of delivering letters and other small packages on a large scale virtually anywhere in the country wasn’t established until 1977.
+Although highly important and perishable goods have been delivered by air mail since 1918, an air-based mail system capable of delivering letters and other small packages on a large scale virtually anywhere in the country wasn’t established until 1977.
 Today, either directly or indirectly, almost everyone takes advantage of overnight mail service more than they want to admit.

 Permanent Press Fabric